Zhangzhung: The Ancient Tibetan Kingdom and Culture

-- Last Updated: 2020-06-12
+- Last Updated: 2023-10-02

-Territory Of The ZhangZhung Kingdom
+Territory of The Zhangzhung Kingdom

-According to the traditional saying in Bon literature, "Zhangzhung consists of three parts, namely: Zhangzhung Phug-pa(the inner), Zhangzhung Bar-ba(the middle), and Zhangzhung sGob-ba(the outer).
-Zhangzhung Phug-pa is in the Persian, Bactria, and Bara areas, three months’ journey to the west of the Gangdise Mountain.
-It is speculated that these places probably refer to Kashmir and its western area bordering India and Pakistan; Zhangzhung Bar-ba is centered on the Kyunglong, which is the capital city of the Zhangzhung kingdom.
-It is in the south of Gangdise Mountain, the hinterland of today's Ali area.
-Bar-ba is characterized by caves, where many Bon's masters ever practiced. sGob-ba's geographical scope is even broader, which includes the area around Dingqing in Qinghai and Yushu in Tibet today.
+According to the traditional saying in Bon literature, Zhangzhung consists of three parts, namely: Zhangzhung Phug-pa(the inner), Zhangzhung Bar-ba(the middle), and Zhangzhung sGob-ba(the outer).
+Zhangzhung Phug-pa is three months away from the west of Mounts Gangdise, in the areas of Persian, Bactria, and Bara.
+It is speculated that these places probably refer to Kashmir and its western area bordering India and Pakistan.
+Zhangzhung Bar-ba is centered on Kyunglong, which is the capital city of the Zhangzhung kingdom.
+It is in the south of Gangdise Mountains, the hinterland of today's Ngari area.
+Bar-ba is characterized by caves, where many of Bon's masters ever practiced. sGob-ba's geographical scope is even broader, which includes the area around Dingqing in Tibet and Yushu in Qinghai today.
 In terms of the current geographical concept, the area covered by Zhangzhung starts from the western part of Pakistan-controlled Kashmir (Gilgit) and borders Congling, and Hetian of Xinjiang in the north, including the entire Qiangtang uninhabited area.
 To the south, it covers India-controlled Kashmir and a part of Nepal and extends to Qamdo and Yushu in the east.
 In other words, Zhangzhung's territory includes not only 1.22 million square kilometers of the Tibet autonomous region, but even more.
 However, in Tibetan Buddhist literature, the Yarlung Zangbo River Valley (Lhasa and Shannan), located in the core area of Tibet, is not within the scope of Zhangzhung.

-Zhangzhung culture is the traditional culture of the Tibetan people and also known as the foundation culture of Tibet.
-The traces of ancient Zhangzhung culture run through all aspects of Tibet, from industries to lives and from folk customs to belief.
+Zhangzhung culture is the traditional culture of the Tibetan people and is also known as the foundation culture of Tibet.
+The traces of ancient Zhangzhung culture run through all aspects of Tibet, from industries to lives and from folk customs to beliefs.
 Religious activities such as offering sacrifices to mountain gods and holy mountains kora all originated from Zhangzhung culture.
 Tibetan script originated from the Zhangzhung script.
 Ancient Zhangzhung Buddha dharma is the oldest native Buddha dharma in Tibet and the essence of Zhangzhung culture.
 The prince of Zhangzhung, Shenrap Miwo, in order to save sentient beings, compassionately preached Yungdrung Bon.
 The Buddha's koan is represented with 卍, which is called "Yungdrung" in Tibetan.
 "Yung" is a symbol of harmony and eternity, which is the true meaning of the Buddha drama.
-"Drung" means the carnal deathlessness.
+"Drung" means carnal deathlessness.
 Long before Indian Buddhism was introduced into Tibet, the ancient Zhangzhung Buddha dharma-Yungdrung Bon religion had been widely spread in the snowy plateau, and it was the most important spiritual belief of the Tibetan people.
 “Great Perfection” is not only the core of the ancient Buddha dharma but also the essence of all spiritual civilization and traditional culture in Tibet.
 It is also the wisdom and essence of civilization accumulated by the people who live on the mysterious land of the Qinghai-Tibet plateau.

-The Influence Of Zhangzhung Culture
+The Influence of Zhangzhung Culture

 Both ancient Zhangzhung cultures and religions have had a great influence on later generations.
-The well known Mt.Kailash kora, worshiping the holy lake, kowtow, scattering Longda, hanging prayer flags, dispelling evil spirits with fire and smoke, Mani stones, Torma, Butter sculpture, Vajra knot, as well as Tibetan language, Tibetan Guozhuang dance, Thangka paintings, etc. are derived from the ancient Zhangzhung culture.
+The well-known Mt.Kailash kora, worshiping the holy lake, kowtow, scattering Longda, hanging prayer flags, dispelling evil spirits with fire and smoke, Mani stones, Torma, Butter sculpture, Vajra knot, as well as Tibetan language, Tibetan Guozhuang dance, Thangka paintings, etc. are derived from the ancient Zhangzhung culture.
 The ancient Zhangzhung culture even influenced the cultures of many other surrounding countries and nations.

 Tibetan Thangka Painting